Christopher Morel Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Brewers pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

 - Brewers pitchers combine to rank 22nd in baseball in home runs surrendered (108 total, 1.3 per game).

-- Teheran (2-3 with a 2.85 ERA and 25 strikeouts in 41 2/3 innings pitched) makes the start for the Brewers, his eighth of the season.
+- Miley gets the start for the Brewers, his 12th of the season.
+He is 5-2 with a 3.02 ERA and 34 strikeouts in 56 2/3 innings pitched.

-- In his most recent time out on Tuesday against the New York Mets, the right-hander tossed 5 2/3 innings, allowing seven earned runs while surrendering seven hits.
+- In his most recent time out on Wednesday, the left-hander threw four innings against the New York Mets, allowing two earned runs while surrendering three hits.

-- The 32-year-old has put up an ERA of 2.85, with 5.5 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .208 against him.
+- The 36-year-old has a 3.02 ERA and 5.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .219 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.